WGBH-MLA/AAPB2/app/views/exhibits/wrvr/notes.md

 - Gould, Jack.
 “Radio: ‘Just Jazz’ Just Fine.” *New York Times*.
 May 11, 1964, 63.

-- Hangen, Tona J. *Redeeming the Dial: Radio, Religion, and Popular Culture in America, 1920-1960* (Chapel Hill, NC: University of North Carolina Press, 2002).
+- Hangen, Tona J. *Redeeming the Dial: Radio, Religion, and Popular Culture in America, 1920-1960*.
+Chapel Hill, NC: University of North Carolina Press, 2002.

-- Harker, Brian. *Jazz: An American Journey* (Upper Saddle River, NJ: Pearson, 2004).
+- Harker, Brian. *Jazz: An American Journey*.
+Upper Saddle River, NJ: Pearson, 2004.

 - Harmon, Francis S. “Testimony Before the Federal Communications Commission, in Re: Application of The Riverside Church in the City of New York.”
 1958.
 Docket Number 12107, File Number BPH-2174.
 Riverside Church Archives, Folder 797/04.

-- Harvey, Charles E. “John D. Rockefeller, and the Interchurch World Movement of 1919-1920: A Different Angle on the Ecumenical Movement.” *Church History* 51, no. 2 (June 1982):198-209.
+- Harvey, Charles E. “John D. Rockefeller, and the Interchurch World Movement of 1919-1920: A Different Angle on the Ecumenical Movement.” *Church History* 51, no. 2 (June 1982): 198-209.

 - Herman W. Land Associates.
 “The Hidden Medium: A Status Report on Educational Radio in the United States, 1967.” *Current*.
 April 1, 1967.